NLeSC/DiVE/README.md

 If you would like to use Google Chrome or any other browser, you would have to

 1. Install *node* server from [http://nodejs.org](http://nodejs.org)
+2. Install the node package manager [npm](https://www.npmjs.com/)
+3. Open your command line interpreter (CLI)
+4. Type 'npm install connect serve-static'
-2. Go to the main folder of *DiVE* with your command line interpreter (where *index.htm*l is)
+5. Go to the main folder of *DiVE* in your CLI (where *index.htm*l is)
-3. type `node server.js`
+6. Type `node server.js`
-4. open your browser and type `http://localhost:8082/index.html`
+7. Open your browser and type `http://localhost:8082/index.html`

 ## Data description and functionality ##